• Skip to main content

 In most areas of the country, an HDG plan starts at $75 to $90 per month less than a regular Plan G. But by putting the amount saved away every month, savvy savers have the full amount of the high deductible tucked away in just over two years.

-Most of the best supplemental insurance companies other there offer this plan, including:
+Most of the best supplemental insurance companies offer the High Deductible Plan G option, including:

 This plan works great if you’re healthy.
-Discuss it with your insurance agent to see if it is a good option in your situation.
+Discuss it with your insurance agent to see if it is a good option for you.
 Or, ask us for a report on the “Lost-Cost Plans”.

 Get a Free High Deductible Medicare Supplement Rate Comparison